msanderford/ESL-PSC/README.md

 9. [Citation](#citation)

 ## Description ##
-ESL-PSC is a set of scripts for performing integrations of many species combinations using the Evolutionary Sparse Learning method.
-The tool is designed for analyzing genomic data to identify convergence in phenotypic traits among species.
-It employs a combination of Sparse Group Lasso and Contrast Tree methods to perform the analysis.
+The tools presented in this repository allow one to analyse signatures of molecular convergence in an MSA using Evolutionary Sparse Learning with Paired Species Contrast (ESL-PSC).
 The main script, esl_multimatrix.py, takes in various input parameters and options to control the analysis process.
-It preprocesses input data, performs gap-cancellation, creates response matrices, and generates predictions.
+It preprocesses input data, performs gap-cancellation, creates response matrices, and generates models over many combinations of sparsity parameters.
 The output of the script includes gene ranks, species predictions, and optional plots to visualize the results.

 ## Usage ##
 To use ESL-PSC, you will need to run the esl_multimatrix.py script with the necessary arguments and options.
 You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
 When using a configuration file, provide one argument per line.

 Here is an example of how to run the script:

-`python esl_multimatrix.py --output_file_base_name output_file_name --species_groups_file /path/to/species_groups_file  --alignments_dir /path/to/alignments/dir --use_logspace`
+`python esl_multimatrix.py --output_file_base_name output_file_name --species_groups_file /path/to/species_groups_file  --alignments_dir /path/to/alignments/dir --use_logspace` `--cancel_only_partner`

 To see all of the options available for any of the scripts in this directory, you can use `python [script_name].py --help`

-### Using a Configuration File with ESL-PSC Scripts ###
+### Using a Configuration File with ESL-PSC ###

 ESL-PSC scripts can utilize a configuration file to easily manage arguments that remain constant across multiple runs.
 The scripts will check for the presence of an esl_psc_config.txt file in the current working directory.
 If it exists, the function reads the arguments from the file and combines them with any additional command-line arguments provided when running the script.
 This allows you to keep common arguments in the configuration file, while providing run-specific arguments via the command line.